How to qualify digital identity verification companies

 - Is this phone carrier historically risky?

 Ekata Identity Network: Global, behavioral, and pattern-based.
 We anonymize and hash identity elements to adhere to the highest privacy and security standards.
-From there, we leverage the data for trend analysis on how customers behave online.
+From there, we leverage the identity verification data for trend analysis on how customers behave online.
 Ekata Identity Network can answer the following questions:

 - When was the email first seen in a digital interaction?